 Anticoagulants are used to treat and prevent blood clots that may occur in your blood vessels.
 Blood clots can block an artery or a vein (blood vessels).
 A blocked artery stops blood and oxygen from getting to a part of your body (for example, to a part of the heart, brain or lungs).
 The tissue supplied by a blocked artery becomes damaged, or dies, and this results in serious problems such as a stroke or heart attack.
 A blood clot in a large vein, such as a deep vein thrombosis (a clot in the leg vein), can lead to serious problems such as a pulmonary embolism (a clot that travels from the leg vein to the lungs).

-A number of anticoagulants are available including: warfarin, acenocoumarol, phenindione, dabigatran, and rivaroxaban.
+A number of anticoagulants are available including: warfarin, acenocoumarol, phenindione, dabigatran, apixaban and rivaroxaban.
 All come in various different brand names.
 Warfarin, acenocoumarol and phenindione are older types of anticoagulants and have been used for many years in the UK.
-Dabigatran and rivaroxaban are newer types of anticoagulant.
+Dabigatran, apixaban and rivaroxaban are newer types of anticoagulant.

 Aspirin also has an effect of preventing clots by preventing platelets sticking together.
 However, it is classed as an antiplatelet agent rather than an anticoagulant.
 It is not discussed further in this leaflet.
 See separate leaflet called Aspirin and Other Antiplatelet Medicines for more details.

-At present (early 2012) most people who need an anticoagulant are prescribed warfarin.
+At present (2013) most people who need an anticoagulant are prescribed warfarin.
 However, there is a strong possibility that this may change.
-This is because national guidelines now recommend that dabigatran and rivaroxaban (two newer anticoagulants) are options in certain circumstances.
-Dabigatran and rivaroxaban have a number of advantages over warfarin, although they still have similar kinds of side-effects.
+This is because national guidelines now recommend that dabigatran, apixaban and rivaroxaban (the newer anticoagulants) are options in certain circumstances.
+Dabigatran, apixaban and rivaroxaban have a number of advantages over warfarin, although they still have similar kinds of side-effects.
 Other newer anticoagulants may also become available over the next year or so.

 How and why does blood clot?